particle-iot/docs/src/content/reference/device-os/startup-behavior.md

 - BLE
 - USB CDC serial (`Serial`)

-`Serial` is not currently available but may be available on some platforms in the future, but is not guaranteed.
+`Serial` is not currently available but may be available on some platforms in the future, but is not guaranteed to be available.
 Using UART serial (`Serial1`) may be an alternative.